robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 we discuss the role of scale and multilayer networks in the emerging integration of social and spatial ecology within the behavioural ecology literature.

-Social network positions are frequently used to represent the social environment that an individual experiences or their social phenotype.
-Multilayer networks provide a way to bridge these different scales so that we can examine social phenotypes in more holistic ways rather than looking at each scale separately as has traditionally been done.
-From a monolayer network perspective, social phenotypes are increasingly linked to important fitness for individuals of various species, including primates (Brent, Ruiz-Lambides and Platt 2017; Thompson 2019), dolphins (Stanton, Gibson and Mann 2011; Stanton and Mann 2012), and birds (McDonald 2007; Royle et al. 2012).
-Both social scales, types of interactions, and temporal, seasons and stages of life, have emerged as important for understanding fitness consequences in the context of social network positions (Holekamp et al. 2011; Berger et al. 2015;
-Almeling et al. 2016; Brent, Ruiz-Lambides and Platt 2017).

 Multilayer networks provide unique opportunities and challenges, linking these various scales, for understanding the social phenotypes and